Not sure if Take 5 is right for you?

 Potential Mitigations

-- It is critical that your accountant thoroughly review the provided financial statements for the franchisor, the guarantor (Driven Systems LLC), and the ultimate parent (Driven Brands, Inc.), including all footnotes.
+• A franchise accountant must meticulously review the financial statements of the franchisor, its guarantor (Driven Systems LLC), and its parent (Driven Brands, Inc.).

 High Franchisee Turnover